Milad-Akarie/injectable/README.md

 Instead of annotating every single injectable class you write, it is possible to use a [Convention Based Configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) to auto register your injectable classes, especially if you follow a concise naming convention.

-for example you can tell the generator to auto-register any class that ends with Service, Repository or Bloc using a simple regex pattern
+for example, you can tell the generator to auto-register any class that ends with Service, Repository or Bloc using a simple regex pattern
 class_name_pattern: 'Service$|Repository$|Bloc\$'
 To use auto-register create a file with the name **build.yaml** in the same directory as **pubspec.yaml** and add